 * * *

-‘… with the greatest respect, we offer our congratulations on your retirement after a long and honorable career in government.’
+‘… with the greatest respect, we congratulate you on your retirement after a long and honorable career in government.’

-The hands holding the paper were knotted and gnarled; crooked fingers turned in, the roots of a plant confined in a too small pot.
+The quaking hands holding the creased paper Isamu read from were knotted, and gnarled fingers twisted like roots of a plant confined in a too-small pot.
 “Coward’s hands,” Isamu murmured.
 The reflection in the plexiglass displayed a scarred face and gaunt features eroded by life.
 Never married, he had served his country for many years, but once—when it needed him most—he’d turned from duty… from honor.
-Only to be pulled from the water, saved by those he hated.
-That still haunted him, his mother’s spirit would not let him forget… or forgive.
-Perhaps today he could put it—and her—to rest as should have been done decades ago.
+Only to be pulled from the water and saved by those he hated.
+That still haunted him; his mother’s spirit would not let him forget… or forgive.
+Perhaps today, he could put it—and her—to rest, as should have been done decades ago.

 But even for cowards, life is precious.
 He put the paper down on the right-hand seat of the Cessna.
-Sitting on the runway of the small airfield near Yokosuka, the late afternoon sunlight slanted onto his face through the windscreen and caught each line and the scars that marked it.
-Twenty years after the war he had become a real pilot.
-When he flew, it was always with the failure of what should have been his first and only solo flight in 1946.
+Sitting on the runway of the small airfield near Yokosuka, the late afternoon sunlight slanted onto his face through the windscreen.
+It caught each line and the scars that marked it.
+Twenty years after the war, Isamu had become a proper pilot.
+When he flew, it was always with the failure of what should have been his first and only solo flight in July 1945.
 Five years ago, he’d bought this small airplane and kept it at a private airfield close to the coast.
-Paying extra to the owner so he’d not question whether an old, frail skeletal man should even fly.
+Paying extra to the owner so he’d not question whether an old, frail, skeletal man should fly alone.

 It was time.
 Isamu did not think he could wait longer.
 The doctors had used the phrase, ‘on borrowed time,’ an Americanism he did not care for.
-He had paid for it over the years, in pain, blood and sleepless nights.
+He had paid for it in pain, blood, and decades of near-sleepless nights.
 The old wounds on his face and those ever-new hidden inside, his receipt.
 Tired of idling, the engine called him back.
 He must start.
 Advance the throttle three notches, holding the brakes.
-Release slowly, advancing the throttle to half and then three quarters.
+Release slowly, advancing the throttle to half and then three-quarters.
 Ground speed 60 and pull back firmly.
 Add power.
 Get wheels off the ground.
 Isamu’s hands gripped the control column; not a stick but like driving a car.
 As he climbed, he noted, ‘no wind today,’ and turned to the east, the setting sun at his back.
-Bloody clouds bunched behind him; he flew out to sea three miles, turned north and then west again to approach Yokosuka harbor and the U.S. Naval Base from sea.
+Bloody clouds bunched behind him; he flew out three miles, turned north, and then west again to approach Yokosuka harbor and the U.S. Naval Base from the sea.

-The port looked quiet from above.
-The ships below lined at the piers and docks.
-Over the port, at 200 feet he slowed and turned to choose his target.
+The port was quiet this late Saturday afternoon.
+The ships below lined the piers and docks.
+Over the port, at 200 feet, he slowed and turned to choose his target.

 * * *

-Onboard the USS Montgomery, the ship’s quarterdeck and fantail were crowded with people; the spillover from the American-style cook-out on the helo deck a level above.
-The deck watch busy keeping an eye on the visiting kids and their parents did not see the plane until it was over the middle of the turning basin.
-Petty Officer of the Watch, OS2 John Morgan called to the Officer of the Deck, “Mr. Walker, you see that plane?”
+Onboard the USS Montgomery, the ship’s quarterdeck and fantail were crowded with people, the spillover from the American-style 4th of July celebration cook-out ending on the helo deck a level above.
+The deck watch monitored the visiting school kids and their chaperones.
+They did not see the aircraft until it was nearly over the middle of the turning basin.
+Petty Officer OS2 Morgan Behrry called to the Officer of the Deck, “Mr. Walker, you see that airplane?”

 “Yes, now I do… what in the hell is he doing… trying to spot something?”

 “He’s made two turns and slowed; he’s gonna stall and go for a swim if he isn’t careful.
-Duffy bring me those binoculars.”
-Morgan took them from the Messenger of the Watch and focused on the airplane as it arced toward them.
+Duffy, bring me those binoculars.”
+Morgan took them from the seaman Messenger and focused on the airplane as it arced toward them.

-Still studying the approaching plane, the officer didn’t reply.
+Still studying the approaching aircraft, the officer didn’t reply.

-Turning from the 1MC, Morgan snapped out, “Duffy clear the deck and get these kids off the fantail and onto the pier.”
-Stepping to the port side, he took a clip out for his Beretta M9 sidearm.
+Turning from the 1MC, Morgan snapped out, “Duffy, clear the deck and get these kids off the fantail and onto the pier.”
+Stepping to the port side, he took a clip out for his Beretta M9.
 “Mr. Walker, I’m loading my weapon and chambering a round.”
-Slingshotting the first bullet, he stepped to the rail and faced the aircraft, now maybe 100 feet off and plummeting on them.
-Ready to shoot and run like hell, he lined up on the windscreen where the pilot would be sitting.
+Slingshotting the first bullet, he stepped to the rail and faced the aircraft now plummeting on them.
+Ready to shoot and run like hell, he sighted on the windscreen where the pilot would sit.
 It kept coming.
 Not waiting for the SAT and BAF teams, he exhaled and squeezed the trigger….

 * * *

-As the plane settled, so did his soul.
-There was quiet and peace as the cool waters washed his torn face, easing old pain, as the sea took him, never to let go.
+As the aircraft settled, so did his soul.
+There was quiet and peace as the soothing waters washed his torn face, easing old pain as the sea took him, never to let go.